ART ON HART PROGRAM

 Hip hop culture is an important example of a positive outlet born of aesthetic value in our communities, and it inspires new subcultures.
 This weave of overlapping cultures keep communities connected, engaged, and innovative in these modern times.
 The intent of “Waves and Connections” is to inspire the viewer through images of dancing, movement and performance that exit in our own community.

 About Illsol: Illsol is a husband/wife muralist team based in Tampa, FL.
 Michelle and Tony have worked as individual artists for over 10 years, and started Illsol in 2015 to take on larger projects as a team.
 Illsol has worked with public and private entities for the installation (painting) of commissioned public artwork.

 Contributing to the program’s success is Tampa Bay Businesses for Culture & the Arts (TBBCA), who organized the call to artists and assisted in selecting program jurors.
 Hillsborough Area Regional Transit Authority (HART), donated the use of one thirty five foot clean-energy compressed natural gas bus for the duration of the program.

 We are proud to partner with several community based non-profit organizations to ensure the HART Bus program is a grass roots effort that raises and promotes community awareness while increasing and promoting public transit.
-Our contributing community partners include Gasparilla Music Festival, VSA Florida – The State Organization on Arts & Disability, City of Tampa Public Art Program, and Hillsborough County Public Art Program, Tampa Downtown Partnership & the Vinik Family Foundation.
+Our contributing community partners include Gasparilla Music Festival, Tampa Downtown Partnership, Vinik Family Foundation, and BCA TAmpa Bay.